The Clear Edge

 The actual total: $108,500 in lost value.

-I’m using the $35K figure because it’s the direct, measurable loss.
-But understand—the full impact was 3x higher.
+I’m using the $35K figure because it’s the direct, measurable loss, but the full impact landed closer to three times that amount.

 Here’s how I fixed it.
 Not theory—the exact protocol I built during weeks 4–6 while onboarding my replacement.